Power of Play

 The Power of Play Initiative

-New for Fall 2016, the Park District of Oak Park is poised to change the model of recreation programs through the Power of Play Program to positively impact our youth participants.
+The Park District of Oak Park is poised to change the model of recreation programs through the Power of Play Program to positively impact our youth participants.
 Research has shown that youth between the ages 5-12 who sample a variety of sports and activities acquire the tools needed to successfully participate in multiple activities throughout life.
 The goal of the Power of Play Program is for all children to be physically literate by age 12.
 That is, every 12-year-old should have the ability, confidence, and desire to be physically active for life.

 Competency in basic movement skills and an overall fitness that allows individuals to engage in a variety of games and activities.
 This outcome is achieved through a mix of informal play and intentional teaching of movement skills such as running, balancing, gliding, hopping, skipping, jumping, dodging, falling, swimming, kicking, throwing and a range of skills that require general hand-eye coordination.